pcraciunoiu/embrangler_pelican/content/pages/about.md

 Meta_Description: About Paul Craciunoiu, web developer and blogger at embrangler.com
 Slug: about

 I'm an independent consultant.
-I run [BigChristmas](http://bigchristmas.red).
+I run [Uplift Agency](http://uplift.agency).

 From 2012 onwards I worked with startups.
 Most recently I worked with [Minerva Project](http://minervaproject.com): a university looking to revolutionize education through a unique model.
 Prior to this I worked with [Humble Bundle](https://humblebundle.com), a Sequoia and Y-Combinator backed company, profitable since before it started.
 In both places I went much beyond engineer responsibilities.